By Dr. Mercola

-It is a complex issue though.
+It is a complex issue, though.
 Skin cancer is largely related to the over-abundance of omega-6 oils consumed in the U.S. When sunlight hits these fats it can convert them to cancer-causing molecules, and if you are not healthy, cancer can develop.
-I recommend reviewing the following article for more information:
+I recommend reviewing the article "Does Too Much Sun Really Cause Melanoma?" for more information.

 This cancerous transformation doesn't happen with omega-3 fats.
 So, changing the ratio of omega-3 to omega-6 oils in your diet is one the keys to prevent this.
 The best source of omega-3 fat is krill oil.
 The antioxidant astaxanthin also appears to be able to offer protection against harmful sun exposure by acting as an internal sunscreen.

 Remember: Sunburn Has NO Health Benefits